VisualEyes™ Support

 The default protocol is automatic, but you can also choose a manual target presentation.
 You can choose the options in Summary Parameters.

-The default starting head speed is 100 degrees per second, but you can adjust that if needed.
+The default starting head speed is 100 degrees per second for horizontal head movements (Figure 4) and 75 degrees per second for vertical head movements (Figure 5), but you can adjust that if needed.

-Figure 4 - Test Parameters protocol setup for DVA
+Figure 4: Test Parameters protocol setup for horizontal DVA.

 The metronome should be “ON” to give the patient feedback on how fast to move their head.
 The metronome sound will stop after each optotype appears to give the patient time to enter their response with the remote control.
 The sound will start again when they move their head.